Karolina Gočeva: 2000–2002: Jas Imam Pesna, Zošto Sonot Ima Kraj and Eurovision Song Contest (ESC) 2002

 In 2000, she signed a deal with the record label Avalon Production.
-Shortly afterwards, her debut studio album Jas Imam Pesna (I've got a song) was released through the label.
-Three singles were released off the first album, including "Sakaj me" (Love me), "Bez ogled na se" (No matter what) and "Nemir" (Restlessness), the latter of which she sang in a duet with Macedonian pop singer Toše Proeski.
+Shortly afterwards, her debut studio album Jas Imam Pesna (lit.
+'I've Got a Song') was released through the label.
+Three singles were released off the first album, including "Sakaj me" (lit.
+'Love Me'), "Bez ogled na se" (lit.
+'No Matter What') and "Nemir" (lit.
+'Restlessness'), the latter of which she sang in a duet with Macedonian pop singer Toše Proeski.
 Following the release of her first studio album, she took part in the Macedonian Eurovision Song Contest.
-Gočeva's entry "Za nas" (For Us) written and composed by Darko Dimitrov, landed at second place, with 916 points.
+Gočeva's entry "Za nas" (lit.
+'For Us') written and composed by Darko Dimitrov, landed at second place, with 916 points.

-After promotion through concerts and festivals, she released her second studio album Zošto Sonot Ima Kraj (Why Does the Dream Have an End) in 2002.
-The album contained 11 new songs in Macedonian and 3 songs in English.
-In 2001, she gained wider regional popularity in the countries of former-Yugoslavia, by placing third at the Sunčane Skale festival held on 12, 13 and 14 July in Herceg Novi with the song "Kaži mi" (Tell me), written by Peri and Franc from the band Nokaut.
-She released "Ti možeš" (You can) and "Ke bide se vo red" (Everything Will Be Okay) as singles from the album in Macedonia.
-On her album, she included three English versions of her songs titled "I'm looking for Jamaica", "You could", and "Tell me".
-In 2002, Gočeva was crowned the winner of Skopje Fest 2002 with her entry "Od nas zavisi" (It Depends on Us), which allowed her to represent the Republic of Macedonia to a European audience.
+After promotion through concerts and festivals, she released her second studio album Zošto Sonot Ima Kraj (lit.
+'Why Does the Dream End?') in 2002.
+The album contained eleven new songs in Macedonian and three songs in English.
+In 2001, she gained wider regional popularity in the countries of former-Yugoslavia, by placing third at the Sunčane Skale festival held on 12, 13 and 14 July in Herceg Novi with the song "Kaži mi" (lit.
+'Tell Me'), written by Peri and Franc from the band Nokaut.
+She released "Ti možeš" (lit.
+'You Can') and "Ke bide se vo red" (lit.
+'Everything Will Be Okay') as singles from the album in Macedonia.
+On her album, she included three English versions of her songs: "I'm Looking for Jamaica", "You Could", and "Tell Me".
+In 2002, Gočeva was crowned the winner of Skopje Fest 2002 with her entry "Od nas zavisi" (lit.
+'It Depends on Us'), which allowed her to represent the Republic of Macedonia to a European audience.
 At the Eurovision Song Contest 2002, she placed 19th.
 During the performance, she appeared donning a red dress and a golden corsette designed by Aleksandar Nošpal which gained popularity through the years.
 She was also nominated for Miss Eurovision 2002.
+She appeared on the 2002 Sunčane Skale event, performing her song "Kad voliš", which was also included on the album of the event.